takeyamayuki/NonMouse/README.md

 Select a camera device.
 If multiple cameras are connected, try them in order, starting with the smallest number.

 - `How to place`
 Select the location where you placed the camera.
-Place the camera in one of the following positions: Normal, Over Hand, or Behind You in "📷 Install a Camera".
+Place the camera in one of the following positions: `Normal`, `Above`, `Behind` in [📷 Install a Camera].

 - `Sensitivity`
 Set the sensitivity.
 If set too high, the mouse cursor will shake slightly.